smartinternz02/SBSPS-Challenge-9549-Develop-An-Accurate-Model-For-Cricket-Pose-Estimation/README.md

 # How to use -
 1. Download the code folder, upload it on jupyter notebook
-2. open a new notebook and type command 'pip install anvil-uplink'R
+2. open a new notebook and type command 'pip install anvil-uplink'
 3. Run 'main' python notebook.
 4. Go to link - https://cricket-pose-estimation.anvil.app/
 5. use 'username : admin' 'password : admin'.